dwyl/phase-three/plan.md

 Each branch will have **its own set of goals**, derived from [dwyl's guiding principles](github.com/dwyl/phase-two#guiding-principles) which will be refined over time to serve as it's _decision making framework_.

-> There is overlap across all of our branches - they all present multiple opportunities to feed into each other.

 ### Product
 Building products is how we serve the _most_ people.